GSA/automate.fedramp.gov/content/documentation/general-concepts/oscal-based-baselines.md

                     <title>[XYZ Org]Modified Requirement</title>
                     <part id="au-11_fr_smt.1" name="item">
                         <prop name="label">Requirement:</prop>
-                        <p>The service provider retains audit records on-line for at 180 days and further preserves audit records off-line for a period that is in accordance with NARA requirements.</p>
+                        <p>The service provider retains audit records on-line for at least 180 days and further preserves audit records off-line for a period that is in accordance with NARA requirements.</p>
                     </part>
                 </part>
             </add>